photocyte/git-tracked-analysis-template/README.md

 * `bin` A place to stage downloaded scripts from `setup_env.sh`, or a place to commit bespoke scripts
 * `containers` A git untracked place to stage downloaded containers from `setup_env.sh`

+## Quick start
+* `git clone` this repository
+* Rename the folder from `git-tracked-analysis-template` to something clear and descriptive, optionally with a date timestamp. e.g. `2023-10-06_PKS_domain_to_module_conversion_script`
+* Run `re-init.sh` to clean up and reinitialize the git tracking.
+* Run `setup_env.sh` to create a Conda environment that pre-installs the bioinformatics tools I most commonly use, and the dependencies for `archive.sh`
+* Iterate on your analysis code, figures, etc. Use git tracking along the way, and `git tag -a v1.1` of major and minor versions i.e. `v1.1` when significant stopping points for external sharing of the analysis are reached
+* Use `archive.sh` to pack the most recent commit of the analysis into a .zip, for manual uploading to Zenodo.
+Be sure to set the Zenodo version of the uploaded item to the git tagged version, thereby allowing for clear provenance traceability between the live git-tracked analysis and the snapshot on Zenodo.

 ## Other Research Data Management (RDM) resources

 ### File and folder organizing strategies and schemas